 Early Years Foundation Stage

 The period from birth to age five is described as the Foundation Stage.
 It is a distinct stage and important both in its own right and in preparing children for later schooling.
 The period the children are in the Nursery is referred to as Foundation Stage 1.
-Children in the Nursery attend for either a morning or an afternoon session of three hours.
 When children transfer to school into reception (in September the year they turn 5) this is referred to as Foundation Stage 2.
 After Foundation Stage 2 the children move into Key Stage 1 for Years 1 and 2.
 The curriculum for the Foundation Stage underpins your child’s future learning.
 It is organised into seven areas of learning:

 Communication and language development involves giving children opportunities to experience a rich language environment; to develop their confidence and skills in expressing themselves; and to speak and listen in a range of situations.